 Enable GPS averaging

-Your organization might require that you collect a number of points for a single location and average their information to get a final location and accuracy.
-In Collector, you can set the required number of points that have to be averaged to get a single location.
+Your organization may require that you collect a number of points for a single location and average their information to get a final location and accuracy.
+In Collector, you can set the required number of points to be averaged to get a single location.
 Any time you use GPS location in your data collection, the required number of points will be collected and averaged for point features, as well as for the individual vertices of lines and polygons.

 Streaming to collect lines and polygons and GPS averaging are mutually exclusive: you can't average the values and stream at the same time.